 And when we take life in these little chunks, separate blocks of our time and attention, it seems a little bit more manageable.
 We move from one task, event, errand, chore to the other.

 The problem is when we look at our lives from a big picture perspective.
 What if our lives all of the sudden changed?
 What if the stress of the day came bearing down at you all at once?
 How could this happen?
 This can easily happen during an emergency.
 I’m not talking about your son just stuffed his GI Joe down the toilet, or the dog is out of food emergency.
 I’m talking about the BIG stuff.
+How would we take care of our families?

 The Big Emergency